 When you follow your customers through the customer journey, this can help predict future behaviour and anticipate problems before they occur.
 This is because you know what each customer has to do in order to move on through each stage of the journey and you can keep track of the milestones they have reached.

 Using a product such as Churn360, you can reduce churn by tracking if your customers are moving through the lifecycle stages of onboarding, adoption, renewal and upsell.
 The customers that are stuck in a particular area are at a high risk of churning, so the software can tell you when proactive action should be taken before it is too late.

 You can initiate the steps that happen during every phase of the customer journey in keeping with your customer success process.
 Use Churn360 to add plays with milestones and activities alongside due dates and reminders.
 This will assist your Customer Success Managers in managing churn by preventing important moments falling through the cracks.

 In the customer journey section of Churn360, you can view which customers are “on track”, “delayed”, and “stuck”, prompting your CS team to help customers overcome hurdles with the software.
 You can use CSM pulse to record the sentiment of the customer after every call or other interaction, for example labelling some unhappy customers as “high risk”.

 If you use customer success software like Churn360, you can gain advanced insight into how customers are moving through the customer journey.
-You’ll be able to successfully help your customers to smoothly pass through the stages and increase retention for your SaaS.
+You’ll be able to successfully help your customers to smoothly pass through the stages and reduce customer churn for your SaaS.

 The customer journey may look slightly different for every SaaS business but there are some common themes that unite all journeys.
 It’s all about looking at your software from your customers’ perspective and anticipating the steps you need to go through to help them be successful with your product.